New Algorithms for Incremental Minimum Spanning Trees and Temporal Graph Applications: The Strict

 \subsection{Finding Heavy Child of a Node}

-As mentioned, the strict \ourtree{} requires a building block to identify the heavy child (if any) of a given node.
-This requires maintaining all child pointers in each node, and maintaining the heaviest child under possible changes to the tree structure.
-For page limit, we present the algorithm for this part in Appendix \ref{sec:maintain-children}.
+As mentioned, the strict \ourtree{} requires a building block to identify the heavy child (if any) of a given node in the \downwardcalifunc{} function.
+This requires maintaining all child pointers in each node, and maintaining the heaviest child under possible changes to the tree structure. \ifconference{For page limit, we present the algorithm in the full version of this paper \cite{amtreefullversion}. } \iffullversion{Here we discuss possible data structures to implement such queries.
+The data structure needs to support the following operations: \begin{itemize} \item \funcfont{AddChild$(x, y)$}: Add $x$ as a child of $y$. \item \funcfont{RemoveChild$(x, y)$}: Remove $x$ from the children of $y$. \item \funcfont{GetHeavyChild$(y)$}: Return the heavy child of $y$, or null if $y$ does not have a heavy child. \end{itemize}